TheSausages/Book_Administration_App/README.md

 # Book Administration App
 Web Application for managing a book Collection.
-User can perforn multiple operations(add, delete, change) on 3 objects: Books, Authors and Publishers.
+User can perform multiple operations(add, delete, change) on 3 objects: Books, Authors and Publishers.
 Uses a simple web interface made using thymeleaf with a CRUD backend.
 The app is secured using Spring Security.

-Comes with preloded data:
+Comes with preloaded data:
 - A User:
 - - Username: Username1
 - - Password: Password1